Eligible Voters With Disabilities Increase By Nearly 20%

-There are an estimated 38.3 million eligible voters with disabilities in the U.S., according to a report out this month from the Rutgers University Program for Disability Research.
+There are an estimated 38.3 million eligible voters with disabilities in the U.S., according to a report out from the Rutgers University Program for Disability Research.
 That represents an 19.8% increase since 2008 and outpaces a 12% rise in voters without disabilities during the same period.

 Moreover, the researchers noted that when people with disabilities and the family members they live with are factored, disability issues are significant to 28.9% of the electorate.